Release Checklist Prompts: 13 Templates for Safe Production Deploys

 7. Rollback playbook

-Variables to swap: serviceName
+Variables to swap: [serviceName]

 8. Pre-release dependency check

-Audit dependencies for this release: (1) Lockfile changes since last release, (2) Any new direct deps — owner / size / risk, (3) Any peer-dep mismatches, (4) Any deps that introduced new permissions (e.g., postinstall script).
+Audit dependencies for this release: (1) Lockfile changes since last release, (2) Any new direct deps — owner / size / risk, (3) Any peer-dep mismatches, (4) Any deps that introduced new permissions (e.g., a postinstall script).
 Output a table.

 9. Observability armed checklist